Olympic Dam Airport: General information

 The airport is located at Olympic Dam, South Australia with the terminal located at 30°29′02.0322″S 136°53′02.7954″E with the local time zone (Australian Central Standard Time (ACST)) of +9:30 hours from UTC.
 The airport's codes are OLP for FlightStats and IATA, YOLD for ICAO and it does not have an FFA code.
 Several car rental companies operate from the airport.

 In 2007, there was a near mid-air collision between an Alliance Airlines plane and a charter flight.
 Flooding in the region in 2010 did not affect the airport.

 2011 expansion proposal

 Relocation discussions were underway in 2006, with a discussion about either expanding the Olympic Dam airport or building a new one close to Andamooka.
 The area was set to have 5,000 contractors brought in by BHP.
 It was planned that the airport would be relocated should the Olympic Dam mine expand to an open-cut configuration.
 Expansion plans outlined in 2011 included improving the airport to accommodate jets and passenger service.
 2011 plans for the airport included making the runway an all-weather one.
 The planned location was between Roxby Downs and Andamooka.
 In March 2020, NRW Holdings was awarded a contract to upgrade the airport.
+By August 2021, a new, larger runway had been built, and the older one closed and partially demolished.

 Airlines and destinations

 Statistics

-Olympic Dam Airport was ranked 48th in Australia for the number of revenue passengers served in financial year 2010–2011.
+Olympic Dam Airport was ranked 46th in Australia for the number of revenue passengers served in financial year 2023–2024.